camunda/camunda-docs/docs/guides/react-components/install-plain-java.md

 ### Download and configure Camunda

 1. Download the [latest release artifact](https://github.com/camunda/camunda/releases), starting with [8.6.0-alpha2](https://github.com/camunda/camunda/releases/tag/8.6.0-alpha2).
-2. Modify the `application.yaml` to include the Elasticsearch exporter by adding the following to line 91:
+2. Modify the `application.yaml` to include the Elasticsearch exporter by adding the following as a child of the `zeebe`/`broker` configuration element:

 ```
+zeebe:
+  broker:
+    ...
     exporters:
       elasticsearch:
         className: io.camunda.zeebe.exporter.ElasticsearchExporter